-Variety of Exercises C1 25 % A ratio between static and dynamic exercises.
-A ratio between single-, double- and triple- exercises.
-IRE Selection of exercises, positions and transitions from different structure groups.
-LT.% Variety of Position C2 25 % STRUCTURE 50% Variety in the position of exercises in relation to the Horse and in the direction of the movements.
-Balanced use of space; use of all areas of the Horse's back, neck and croup, including ground jumps.
-Equal participation of all Vaulters, not over using any one or two Vaulters.
-Unity of Composition & C3 Complexity 30% Selection of elements and sequences to be in Harmony with the Horse.
-30 70 Smooth transitions and movements demonstrating connection and fluidity.
-High complexity of elements, sequences, transitions, positions and combinations of exercises OGRAPHY 50% Capacity to control and link movements and positions in unstable equilibrium.
-Freedom of movementsAvoidance of an empty Horse REOGR 50% Exercises not overweighing the Horse.
-CHORE 5 Music Interpretation C4 20 % ō Deep engagement to a fully developed musical concept.
+Squad 2 Squad 3 Consideration of the Horse Consideration of the Horse Selection of elements and sequences to be in Harmony with the Horse based on weight, composition, balance and contact/liaison.
+Exercises not overloadiing the Horse. СоН 20 % 20% TURE Variety of Exercises A ratio between static and dynamic exercises.
+Use of single and double exercises.
+Triple exercises are allowed.
+Selection of combinations Selection of exercises, positions and transitions from different structure groups.
+C1 20 % 10% STRUCTURE Variety of Position Variety in the position of exercises in relation to the Horse and in the direction of the movements.
+Balanced use of space; use of all areas of the Horse's back and neck including ground jumps.
+Fairly even participation of all Vaulters.
+Fairly even participation in roles and artistic involvement.
+C2 10 % 10% снокео д кар НҮ Unity of Composition &amp; Complexity Smooth transitions and movements demonstrating flow, control, and connection.
+Elements, sequences, transitions, positions, C3 25% 30% direction, and combinations of exercises demonstrating complexity and freedom of movement.
+Avoidance of an empty Horse Music Interpretation / Body Language / Expression Deep engagement to a fully developed musical concept.
 Captivating Interpretation of music.
 High variety of expression in answer to different and changing musical elements.
-Complexity of body language and multi-directional gestures and moves.
+Complexity of body language and multi-directional gestures C4 25 % 30% and moves.